 Only 6% of respondents in the Practice of Now survey said they don’t believe automation can help with any business tasks at their firm.

 Meanwhile, 45% say they intend to automate repetitive, time-consuming accounting tasks, such as data entry and number-crunching, while 40% say they intend to automate invoicing and accounts payable processes and workflows.

 But where might we actually find automation within a typical practice or client business?

-On a more basic level, manual data entry can be automated with the aid of a scanner, and this in turn can be built upon to automate the production of quarterly and annual direct taxes, and sets of accounts.
+Manual data entry can be automated with the aid of a scanner, and this in turn can be built upon to automate the production of quarterly and annual direct taxes, and sets of accounts.